pjhartzell/raster-footprint/docs/index.rst

 raster-footprint
 ================

-A Python package for creating GeoJSON_ geometries that bound valid data in a geospatial rasters.
+A Python package for creating GeoJSON_ geometries that bound valid data in geospatial rasters.